Configure AEM Assets integration with Experience Cloud and Creative Cloud

 Sharing assets between Adobe Experience Cloud and Adobe Creative Cloud requires administrator privileges on the AEM instance.

 Adobe Maketing Cloud has been rebranded as Adobe Experience Cloud.
 The procedures below still mention Marketing Cloud in order to reflect the current interface.
-These mentions will be changed at a later date.

 Create an application